dwarkeshsp/the-selfish-meme/src/routes/posts/2019-09-01-physicalist-panpsychism-rebuttal/document.md

 > [Physicalist panexperientialism] points out [1] that we know for certain that there is experientiality, [2] that we don’t know for certain that there is any non-experiential reality, [3] that we have very strong reason to expect fundamental continuity of being or nature between the experiential reality we know for certain to exist and any other concrete reality there is, [4] that to suppose that the fundamental intrinsic nature of reality is wholly non-experiential requires one to posit ‘radical’ emergence of the experiential from the non-experiential.
 In the light of this it proposes that the most natural and parsimonious hypothesis is that all concrete reality is experiential.

+We
+know experience is real, so we know that experience is physical if physicalism is true, and the fundamental metaphysical question, given that we know that there is experiential physical stuff, is whether there is any respectable reason to posit any non-experiential physical stuff.

 Panpsychism claims that experience has to be fundamental to the nature of *stuff*.
 Since we know that we can experience and since it is hard to imagine how and why experience could be the unique property of just the matter that constitutes our minds, panpsychists believe it is most likely that experience is foundational to the nature of all matter.

 However, if experience is foundational, then a theory of consciousness (ie the explanation for how the machinery of experience works) would be the foundational theory in all of science and philosophy.
 Consciousness would have to be to every other scientific theory what relativity is to cosmology.
 The former in both cases is the deeper theory because the latter is both cases is an emergent phenomenon

 To see why this is true, consider the burdens on a theory of quantum mechanics (which also claims to be the fundamental theory).
-It has to be such that it not only explains quantum phenomenon but also how the emergent properties of such phenomenon can constitute
+It has to be such that it not only explains quantum phenomenon but also how the emergent properties of such phenomenon can constitut